nideveloper/CDK-SPA-Deploy/README.md

 # CDK-SPA-Deploy

-This is an AWS CDK Construct to make deploying a single page website (Angular/React/Vue) to AWS S3 behind SSL/Cloudfront easier
+This is an AWS CDK Construct to make deploying a single page website (Angular/React/Vue) to AWS S3 behind SSL/Cloudfront as easy as 5 lines of code.

 ## Installation and Usage